Exploring Cebu & Bohol: The Lands Of Fun And Sunshine

 Where is this wonderland & How can I get here?

 The Philippines is in Southeast Asia and it’s comprising more than 7.000 islands.
-The best if fly first to Bangkok or Kuala Lumpur and then fly to Cebu from there because you can buy cheaper tickets than if you would purchase a direct flight ticket from the US or Europe.
+Your best option is to fly first to Bangkok or Kuala Lumpur and then fly to Cebu from there because you can buy cheaper tickets than if you would purchase a direct flight ticket from the US or Europe.

 When is the best time to visit & How to get around?